 I decided to try my luck, despite finding out there was a Shell filling station just a mile up the road.
 I knew there had to be a gas station in town!
 Dang it, Gina.
 I might have to notify Garmin with this info.
 There was a campground too!

 VANilla wound up Coronado Trail at a max speed of about 30 miles per hour.
 Though our speed averaged 25 miles per hour for most of the next 100 miles.
 There were a few straight spots where we could go 50 miles per hour, but that lasted for about 10 minutes of the four hour drive.
 I was thankful for being on the inside, hugging the mountain as opposed to cliff-side.
 It was dizzying to look left to see a variety of peaks and valleys covered in Ponderosa Pine and cacti.

 As we twisted and turned our way to a few overlooks, climbing roughly 6,000 feet, we passed by deer, huge turkeys, and three black cows.
 The cows simply lazed in the shade by the side of the road.
 We had crossed many cattle guards along the way, but it still made me giggle to see them.
 Perhaps it was the visualization of the cows stomping through this awful terrain; pine needles, prickly grass, and thorny cactus.
 Their mouths and hide must feel like a calloused heel.
-And what about the rancher that must look after them…that person must just toss out some feed once in a while to lure the cows back home.
+And what about the rancher that must look after them?

 Blue Vista Point